osmanbaskaya/location-spending-time/README.md

 I have to prefer json since it is better not to provide location information carelessly (some irony here).

 ## How it works?
+- After you downloaded the data, move it the .json file to the same directory where the code is located, and change its name to data.json.
+- Edit your places.json according to the places that you want to learn how much time you spent at.
+- Now we're ready to run jupyter notebook.
+You're in the same directory where the code is located and run this on your terminal: `jupyter notebook`.
+- Hopefully the a web browser will automatically open.
+If not, copy the link you see in the terminal window to your web browser.
+- Now you should see a notebook named `Location-Time-Analysis.ipynb`.
+Open it and run all the code.
+- Done.

 ## Requirements